gcalcedo/sloth/README.md

 -   `$p NAME_OF_SONG`

-Then, the bot will respond with an embeded message that will serve as the UI.
+Then, the bot will respond with an embedded message that will serve as the UI.
 The UI displays:

 -   The full playlist and the current track.
 -   The avatar image of the user that requested the current track.